ErikKalkoken/eve-shields/README.md

 ## How to use it

-I am hosting this service on a server and you are free to use it directly for your website or github pages (at your own risk though - I can not guaranteer any kind of service level).
+I am hosting this service on a server and you are free to use it directly for your website or github pages (while I strive to provide a stable service I can not guarantee any service level though. so use at your own risk.).

 Or you can install and run it on your own web server.
 There are many ways, but I recommend using PyInstaller, which is the easiest.
 You will need a web server (e.g. NGINX) and a WSGI server (e.g Gunicorn) to run it.